armchair-traveller/o1-homes/README.md

 **WIP** STILL SCALING OUT APP.
 But doc-driven dev will be the way to go

-- [ ] TODO Check that colors match brand on all pages including 404 and inputs

 ## App Architecture

 - App is built with JAM stack methodology.
 This means that the app is a static site that is generated at build time and served from a CDN.
 It is decoupled from the backend and the backend only serves as an API.